-In performing an audit in accordance with GAAS, Government Auditing Standards, and California Health and Safety Code sections applicable to California Housing Successor Agencies, we:
+In performing an audit in accordance with generally accepted auditing standards, Government Auditing Standards, and the HSC, we:

 - Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding the Housing Successor's compliance with the compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of the Housing Successor's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with California Health and Safety Code sections applicable to California Housing Successor Agencies, but not for the purpose of expressing an opinion on the effectiveness of the Housing Successor's internal control over compliance.
+Such procedures include examining, on a test basis, evidence regarding the Housing Successor's compliance with the compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of the Housing Successor's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the HSC, but not for the purpose of expressing an opinion on the effectiveness of the Housing Successor's internal control over compliance.
 Accordingly, no such opinion is expressed.